Skip to main content

 This will recursively scan files and archive in directory and create zip file to be signed.

-sponsor_change_create command (vos3 only)
+sponsor_change_create command (vos3)

 The 'sponsor_change_create' command creates a sponsor change dlfile.
 Please refer to 'sponsor_change_create' help for all options.